hsnucnmc/winter-2022/overview_of_services.md

 It will check whether `header.from` and `smtp.MailFrom` are the same, and the process is called "alignment".

 Besides, it will also check whether SPF and DKIM are passed.
-If any one of them are not passed, the action admin specifies will be performed.
+If any one of them are not passed, the action admin specifies (policies) will be performed.

+It will send report about authentication information to domain admin.

 <!--

 If SPF or DKIM is not used, DMARC will not check that.

-The action can be `reject`, `quarantine`, `none`.
+The policies can be `reject`, `quarantine`, `none`.

+Here shows an email, remember to show SPF, SRS, DKIM and DMARC.

 -->